econoalchemist/SeedSigner/02_Software.md

 ![](assets/software02.png)

-- You should receive a dialog that informs you the certificate was imported sucessfully.
+- You should receive a dialog that informs you the certificate was imported successfully.
 Click on `OK`.
 - Now you can compare the fingerprint in Kleopatra to a known publicly displayed fingerprint such as [SeedSigner's Twitter profile](https://twitter.com/SeedSigner).

 ![](assets/software03.png)